fsegurai/ngx-markdown/README.md

 The `clipboard` plugin provide an unstyled default button with a default behavior out of the box if no alternative is used.

+#### Customize button toolbar

+The clipboard button is placed inside a wrapper element that can be customized using the `.markdown-clipboard-toolbar` CSS selector in your global `styles.css/scss` file.

+This allows to override the default positioning of the clipboard button and play with the visibility of the button using the `.hover` CSS selector that is applied on the toolbar when the mouse cursor enters and leaves the code block element.

+#### Customize default button

 To customize the default button styling, use the `.markdown-clipboard-button` CSS selector in your global `styles.css/scss` file.
-You can also customized the "copied" state happening after the button is clicked using the `.copied` CSS selector.
+You can also customize the "copied" state happening after the button is clicked using the `.copied` CSS selector.

 #### Using global configuration